runceel/ReactiveProperty/docs/docs/features/ReactivePropertySlim.md

-# ReactivePropertySlim
+# `ReactivePropertySlim`

-ReactivePropertySlim is a lightweight version ReactiveProperty.
+`ReactivePropertySlim` is a lightweight version `ReactiveProperty`.

-ReactivePropertySlim provides following features:
+`ReactivePropertySlim` provides following features:

-- Implements INotifyPropertyChanged interface.
+- Implements `INotifyPropertyChanged` interface.
-- Implements IObservable&lt;T&gt; interface.
+- Implements `IObservable&lt;T&gt;` interface.
-- Provides a Value property.
+- Provides a `Value` property.
-- Provides a ForceNotify method.
+- Provides a `ForceNotify` method.

-And ReactivePropertySlim is high performance.
+`ReactivePropertySlim` is high performance.

-This class can use like same as ReactiveProperty.
+This class can be used like a `ReactiveProperty`.

 ```csharp
 var rp = new ReactivePropertySlim<string>("neuecc");